jellybeansoup/ios-statictables/README.md

 1. Drag the `StaticTables.xcodeproj` file into your Project Navigator (⌘1) from the Finder.
 This should add StaticTables as a subproject of your own project (denoted by the fact that it appears as in a rectangle and you should be able to browse the project structure).

-2. In your Project's target, under the Build Phases tab, add `libStaticTables.a` under 'Link Binary with Libraries'.
+2. In your Project's target, under the Build Phases tab, add `libStaticTables` or `StaticTables` under 'Link Binary with Libraries'.
+The difference between these two items is that the former is a static library and the latter is a dynamic framework.
+Dynamic frameworks are not supported on iOS prior to iOS7, while static libraries are not supported by Swift.

-3. While you're in the Build Phases tab, add `libStaticTables.a` under 'Target Dependencies'.
+3. While you're in the Build Phases tab, add `libStaticTables.a` or `StaticTables.framework` under 'Target Dependencies'.
+Choose the option that matches what you selected in the previous step.

-4. Under the Build Settings tab of you Project's target, do a search for 'Header Search Paths'.
+4. If you're using the dynamic framework, you'll need to add it under 'Embed Frameworks' as well.
+This ensures that it's distributed as part of your app bundle.
+Alternatively, if you're using the static library, do a search for 'Header Search Paths' under the Build Settings tab of you Project's target.
 Add the path to the `/src/StaticTables/` folder of the StaticTables project.
-This should look something like `"$(SRCROOT)/../src/StaticTables/"`, replacing the `..` with the relative path from your project to the StaticTables project.
+This should look something like `"$(SRCROOT)/Vendor/src/StaticTables/"`, replacing the `Vendor` with the relative path from your project to the StaticTables project.

 5. While you're in Build Settings, search for 'Other Linker Flags'.
 In order to use the included categories on `UITableView`, you'll need to ensure this setting includes the `-ObjC` flag.